 In 1923, a prominent group of investors prepared to develop a residential neighborhood called Hollywoodland.
 Among the investors were Los Angeles Times publisher Harry Chandler and movie director Mack Sennett.
 To promote the development, Chandler hired contractor George Roche to build the world's largest sign.
-The letters of the sign spelled "HOLLYWOODLAND".
+The letters of the sign spelled "HOLLYWOODLAND."
 The sign was built with telephone poles and barn roofing at a cost of $21,000.00.
 Holes were punched through the sign to help relieve stress caused by wind.
-Although it was intended to last for only two years, the sign survived to become a beloved part of American History.
+Although it was intended to last for only two years, the sign survived to become a beloved part of American history.

 For many years, the Hollywoodland sign was visible at night.
 Its edges were lit by more than 4,000 light bulbs, which were maintained daily by Albert Kothe.
 In order to do this job, Kothe lived in a tiny shack behind the first letter L.

 The M.H.
-Sherman Company, also known as the Hollywoodland Development Company, quitclaimed the rights to the sign and 455 surrounding acres to the City of Los Angeles in 1944, thereby attaching it to Griffith Park.
+Sherman Company, also known as the Hollywoodland Development Company, quitclaimed the rights to the sign and 455 surrounding acres to the city of Los Angeles in 1944, thereby attaching it to Griffith Park.

-In 1949, the City of Los Angeles entered into a maintenance agreement with the Hollywood Chamber of Commerce to preserve the sign.
-The last four letters were removed, and, for the first time, the sign simply spelled "HOLLYWOOD".
+In 1949, the city of Los Angeles entered into a maintenance agreement with the Hollywood Chamber of Commerce to preserve the sign.
+The last four letters were removed, and, for the first time, the sign simply spelled "HOLLYWOOD."

 Hal Brown Jr., of the Pacific Outdoor Advertising Company, was contracted to rebuild the sign.
-The Hollywood sign was very personal to Brown because his uncle, George Roche, had built the original sign in 1923.
+The Hollywood sign was very personal to Brown because his uncle, George Roche, had built the original 1923 sign.
 Brown hired Cornelius Van Dam as the engineer responsible for designing the new Hollywood sign.
 Van Dam designed the new sign with a more durable structure, but the same dimensions as the original.
 The plans were approved by the City of Los Angeles, the Cultural Heritage Board, and the Hollywood Chamber of Commerce.
 The original, legendary Hollywood sign was taken down and construction of the replica sign began in August 1978.
 The new sign was unveiled in November 1978.